 - When are applications due?

 Even if your tour guide or the professor you spoke with doesn’t know the exact answer to every one of your questions, they’ll likely be able to direct you to someone who does.
 Make sure to take advantage of the chance to dive a bit deeper into what makes the school unique.
-Chances are, if you ask a few good questions, you’ll walk away from your tour with a far clearer idea of whether you can see yourself in the classrooms you toured, or if you might need to keep looking to find the right place for you.
+Chances are, if you ask a few good questions, you’ll walk away from your campus visit with a far clearer idea of whether you can see yourself in the classrooms you toured, or if you might need to keep looking to find the right place for you.

 Interested in seeing Bethel’s campus?
 Schedule a visit today!